Improving Human Sequential Decision-Making with Reinforcement Learning: Virtual Kitchen Management Game

 We consider two scenarios of the game, differing only in terms of worker availability.
-In the first scenario, the kitchen is \emph{fully-staffed}, where the human user has access to all three virtual workers (chef, sous-chef, and server).
-In the second scenario, the human user faces a disruption and the kitchen becomes \emph{understaffed}, with only two virtual workers (sous-chef and server).
+In the first scenario, the kitchen is \emph{fully-staffed}, where the human player has access to all three virtual workers (chef, sous-chef, and server).
+In the second scenario, the human player faces a disruption and the kitchen becomes \emph{understaffed}, with only two virtual workers (sous-chef and server).
+In both scenarios, the goal is to complete four burgers in as few time steps as possible.
+We describe how this decision-making problem can be formulated as an MDP and the resulting optimal policies in Appendix~\ref{supp-algo}.
+Note that the optimal policy completes four burgers in 20 and 34 time steps for the fully-staffed and understaffed scenarios, respectively.